FI-153/Remindy/README.md

 # Remindy
-A fast and miminalist reminder app that interprets what you want, directly in the Menu Bar
+A fast and minimalist reminder app that interprets what you want, directly in the Menu Bar

 ![153](https://github.com/FI-153/Remindy/blob/f4f0ada0f5525ea54d3123fd1db1de24f41428fd/githubAssets/githubImage.png)

 ## 🤨 Why?
-Opening Reminders or talking to Siri is too distracting if i am in deep work but sometimes a tought comes to my head that i wanto to think about later in the day.
+Opening Reminders or talking to Siri can be distracting during deep work.
+Sometimes you just want to capture a thought for later without breaking your focus.
 So I built this utility that is always available in the menu bar.
-- Add Reminder and notes fast;
+- Quickly add reminders and notes;
 - Use natural language;
-- Immediatelly see what reminders you have set a notification for.
+- Immediately see what reminders you have set a notification for.

 ## 📦 Installation (Homebrew)
 You can install this easily using Homebrew as a cask.